konstellation-io/website/content/en/docs/KRE/getting_started/core_concepts.md

 - [Workflows](#workflows)
 - [Nodes](#nodes)

 ### Engine

-Engine component is the central component that works as the **operation tool** to create, manage and monitor all the resources associated with each solution that you would put in production.
+The Engine component is the central component that works as the **operation tool** to create, manage and monitor all the resources associated with each solution that you would put in production.
 It includes an admin web app, an API and some other components.

 Using the admin web app you will be able to manage users, permissions and runtimes.

 ### Projects (a.k.a.
 Runtimes)

 Inside KAI Server you install Projects.
-A project is identified by a name and a description and you can upload as many different versions for it as you need.
+A project is identified by a name and a description, you can upload as many different versions for it as you need.

-A project represents a single application, with different versions and all the tools and resources related to it, such as monitorization, audits, users, workflows, data etc.
+A project represents a single application, with different versions and all the tools and resources related to it, such as monitorization, audits, users, workflows, data, etc..

 ### Versions